Kit and replica cars of New Zealand: F10 Special

 Alan Watson of Papakura had made a fibreglass bodied car in 1957.
 This car and its moulds, he sold to Noel Ching and Ching went on to make a series of cars from it.
 Watson then teamed up with apprentices Ron Cox, and Graham MGill while working at the Auckland Railway Workshops along with apprentice panel beater Clarrie Ranby.
 The four began construction of the first car in September 1958.
-It had the appearance of a Triumph TR3 with grill similar to that of the Aston Martin DB3.
+It had the appearance of a Triumph TR3 with grille similar to that of the Aston Martin DB3.
 The car was powered by a Ford 10 engine.
 Four cars built between 1958 and 1961 at Papakura.
 Of these three were still extant in 2012.